MCP Integration: Streamlining Multi-Repo Development

 The protocol maintains this context persistently.
 When you come back tomorrow to continue debugging, the AI remembers what you discussed yesterday.
 When you switch between repositories, it understands how they connect.
 When you make a change, it can predict downstream impacts.

-This isn't just convenience.
-It's a fundamental shift from stateless interactions to context-aware development.
+This isn't just convenience; it's a fundamental shift from stateless interactions to context-aware development.

 How MCP Architecture Works in Practice